-Since the days of his dental school education and oral surgery fellowship, the way that Dr. Wilson removes teeth in preparation for dental implants has changed dramatically.
+Since the days of dental school education, the methods our doctors take to remove teeth in preparation for dental implants have changed dramatically.
 The emphasis is on minimizing trauma to the gum and bone tissues which results in more predictable healing for the patient.
 If the gum and socket of bone around the roots of the tooth are injured at the time of tooth extraction, the body loses critical cells and blood supply for rebuilding the jawbone.
 When this occurs, the site often heals poorly and can result in the need for additional grafting procedures prior to implant placement.
-Through careful management of the tooth during extraction and the application of selected grafting materials and barrier membranes to the site implants can be successfully and predictably placed by Dr. Wilson, either at the time of tooth extraction or following a short healing period.
+Through careful management of the tooth during extraction and the application of selected grafting materials and barrier membranes to the site implants can be successfully and predictably placed by our doctors at Tampa Bay Periodontics and Implant Dentistry, either at the time of tooth extraction or following a short healing period.

 There are some teeth (primarily molar teeth) in which the Easy X-Trac System® cannot yet be applied.
-For these scenarios, Dr. Wilson utilizes other technologies and techniques to minimize trauma to the bone and soft tissues around the roots of the teeth.
+For these scenarios, our doctors utilize other technologies and techniques to minimize trauma to the bone and soft tissues around the roots of the teeth.
 The goal is to minimize trauma while preserving the tissues so that a dental implant can be successfully and predictably placed in the future.